My name is Zhewei Hu. I am 26 years old. I was born and grew up in Cixi, Zhejiang Province, China.

 In 2016 Spring semester, I received the degree of Master of Science in Computer Science from North Carolina State University.
 My master thesis is "Scaffolding the Grading Process for Peer Review Assignments: A Pluggable Reputation Web-Service Approach".
 During 2016 summer I interned as a Software Engineer at Offers.com in Austin, TX.
 During 2017 summer I interned as Aspera Software Engineer at IBM in Emeryville, CA. Currently, I am a second-year Ph.D. student majoring in Computer Science at North Carolina State University.

 I started to "play" with Ruby and Rails in Nov.
-2014, so it is more than 3 years now.
+2014, so it is almost 4 years now.
 Since that time, I began to work on an open source project named Expertiza.
 Expertiza is a web application supported by NSF written in Ruby on Rails framework through which students can submit and peer-review learning objects (articles, code, websites, etc).
 Now I am the chief maintainer and contributor of Expertiza and contributed more than 800 commits to Expertiza master branch on GitHub.
 And I designed and deployed several key features, such as multi-part rubrics, team lazy initialization, automatic review mapping strategy, student-suggested topics, staggered-deadline assignment, course project bidding, etc. I am familiar with the RSpec testing framework.
 I continuously create and merge pull requests to increase the test coverage from 28% to 47%.
 And I also used Rubocop auto-correction functionality to enforce ruby coding guidelines.

 During 2016 summer, I interned as a software engineer at Offers.com in Austin, TX.
 During this period, I utilized Ruby on Rails, Sequel, and PostgreSQL to build a Key Performance Index (KPI) report for the marketing team.
 And I also fixed more than 15 issues from JIRA scrum board with Agile methodology.
 What is more, I implemented Rubocop on 6 projects to enforce coding guidelines (corrected more than 7000 LOC) and created a pre-commit git hook to ensure the code quality of each commit.